15 Process Automation Examples

 Here are 15 process automation examples that will transform your organization:

 Organizations can receive hundreds or even thousands of job applications for a single position.
-Using process automation, employers can seamlessly scan through and identify applicants that are best suited for the opening.
+Using process automation, employers can seamlessly scan through and identify applicants who are best suited for the opening.

 Recruiting and filling open positions is only the beginning.
 Once hired, HR department tasks include training employees, collecting information, assigning assets, and granting system access.
 Drawn-out employee onboarding processes can lead to unhappy new hires and prolonged periods of unproductivity.